 NELFA works to ensure that children raised in LGBTIQ* families in Europe are granted the same rights as children from other families.
 NELFA encourages European governments to adopt legal systems and equal opportunity policies that do not discriminate against LGBTIQ* families, whether it be legally, financially, educationally or socially.
 NELFA also works to ensure the freedom of movement of LGBTIQ* families within the European Union without their family life being compromised by entering or settling in another member state.
 NELFA was incorporated under Belgian law as an international non-profit association (AISBL) on 12 March 2012.
 The official headquarters are located in the Rainbow House in Brussels.
-Meanwhile, NELFA became a member of ILGA-Europe and Transgender Europe (TGEU).
-In 2017, COFACE-Families Europe offered NELFA a supporting membership [the terms will be negotiated within this year].
+Meanwhile, NELFA became a member of ILGA-Europe, Transgender Europe (TGEU) and COFACE Families Europe.

 In 2016, NELFA has been granted participatory status with the Council of Europe.
 The grant increases the ability to support family diversity in all 47 member states of the Council.
 NELFA has now the opportunity to contribute to emancipating civil society and reinforcing the participation in decision-making processes, as well as building a society based on equality, justice and human rights.